 They want to be free to trade, complained that EU has 5 presidents that no one votes for, they are appointed and they aren’t into forced acceptance of immigrants, trade requirements and monetary policies.

 ‘The world is bigger than the EU, mate.
 We can get stuff from US, China, Australia, wherever, cheaper vs EU requirements.
-It’s a long term benefit to UK.’
+It’s a long-term benefit to UK,’ one related to me.

 I note the others not talking and solving world problems are cat calling any women passing.
 They try the waitress who berates them, she’s had enough.
 ‘Don’t tell me how pretty I am, that’s insulting.
 I’m not just pretty you know.
 There’s more to me!
 That line won’t work!’
 They seem stunned that a compliment doesn’t go far.

 One of the guys is passed out, head down but not on the table so they begin to stack menus and sugar packets on his head.